The Master Outer Join in Informatica is used to return all the existing records from Details table and only matching

 There are two types of sessions:

-- Non-reusable Session Task: Please refer Session in Informatica
+- Non-reusable Session Task: Please refer to Session

-- Reusable Session Task: Please refer Reusable Session in Informatica
+- Reusable Session Task: Please refer to Reusable Session

 For this Informatica Master Outer Join example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name (S_Master_Outer) for the session.

 Once you click on the Create button, a new window called Mappings will be opened.
 Here you have to select the mapping you want to associate with this session.
 From the below screenshot you can observe that we are selecting the mapping (m_Master_Outer) that we created earlier (in Step 3).